 Unfortunately, battery crimes occur more often than not in Bradenton, Florida.
 The penalties brought against those that commit battery charges vary greatly according to the perpetrator’s intentions and the extent of injury and damage caused.
 Penalties can include hefty fines, a criminal record, and potentially even jail time.

-If you have been accused or charged with battery in Bradenton, then at The Law Place, we highly recommend you seek the expertise of a criminal defense lawyer.
+If you have been accused or charged with battery in Bradenton, then at The Law Place, we highly recommend you seek the guidance of an experienced criminal defense lawyer.
 Our law firm has a team of experienced lawyers who will examine the details of your case and work at developing a strong defense strategy.
 Our phone lines are open around the clock, so we can be on hand to support you at any time of day.
 Call The Law Place today at (941) 444-4444 for a free consultation with one of our Bradenton battery lawyers.